char55/char55/README.md

 ### Hi there 👋 :)

-## Currently working as a full-stack developer at GDI since 2019
+## Currently working as a full-stack developer at GDI
 I've been working with nodeJS, Google Cloud, SFCC, SFBM, SFMC, and various 3rd parties

 <!--